 Finding: Implementation of Mitigation Measure 4.11-2, which has been required, will reduce potentially significant impacts associated with tree removal to a less-than-significant level because by providing replacement trees and complying with the City's Tree Preservation Ordinance.
 DGS, therefore, finds that changes or alterations have been required in, or incorporated into, the project that avoid or substantially lessen the significant environmental impact identified in the Final EIR.
 (Draft EIR page 4.11-13)

-5.2.3 Cumulative Impacts, EIR Chapter 5
+Cumulative Impacts to Archaeological Resources, EIR Chapter 5